pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 >>> doc = fitz.open("some.file", filetype = "xps")

-.. note:: MuPDF itself does not try to determine the file type from the file data themselves. **You** are responsible for supplying the filetype info in some way - either implicitely via the file extension, or explicitely as shown.
+.. note:: MuPDF itself does not try to determine the file type from the file contents. **You** are responsible for supplying the filetype info in some way -- either implicitely via the file extension, or explicitely as shown.
 Also consult the :ref:`Document` chapter for a full description.

 ----------